brscrt/SparkKafkaConsumer/README.md

 ```
 ## Generating project files for eclipse

-go to the path of the folder that has build.sbt file and terminal sbt eclipse.
+go to the path of the folder that has build.sbt file and write on terminal `sbt eclipse`.
 This gives eclipse project files.
 Then in eclipse, import this project.

 ## Consumer.scala
 This class listens the given topics, calculates volume rated price value and writes the result on mongodb